 On 9 November 2020, the Western Australian State Government endorsed targets one to seven of the NSP 2019-2023 (targets eight and nine are the responsibility of the Federal government), to identify and safely remove asbestos from publicly-owned buildings, if required.

-As a result, starting from the 2021-22 financial year, Western Australian State and Local Government departments, agencies, authorities and government enterprises (government organisations) are required to:
+As a result, since the 2021-22 financial year, Western Australian State and Local Government departments, agencies, authorities and government enterprises (government organisations) are required to:

 - identify and assess the risk of ACM in the buildings and facilities that they own or occupy;

-- provide six-monthly NSP 2019-2023 progress reports to the Department of Mines, Industry Regulation and Safety (DMIRS), which DMIRS will then collate and submit; and
+- provide six-monthly NSP 2019-2023 progress reports to the Department of Energy, Mines, Industry Regulation and Safety (DMIRS), which DMIRS collates and submits; and

 - include information in their annual reports on NSP 2019-2023 targets.